 2. Know and utilize your strengths and gifts.

-You have unique gifts that you were born with and personal strengths you’ve developed over your lifetime.
+You have unique gifts and natural leadership skills that you were born with and personal strengths you’ve developed over your lifetime.
 Realizing and utilizing these gifts and strengths will assist you in being a formidable leader.

 3. Be Passionate